At a Glance

 ✨Know Your Schools

 Familiarise yourself with the member schools in North East Scotland.
 Research their ethos, values, and any recent news or achievements.
-This will show your genuine interest and help you tailor your responses during the interview.
+This will help you tailor your responses and show genuine interest during the interview.

 ✨Demonstrate Flexibility

 As a supply teacher, adaptability is key.
-Be prepared to discuss how you've successfully managed different classroom environments and varied teaching styles.
-Share specific examples that highlight your ability to adjust quickly to new situations.
+Be prepared to discuss how you can handle different classroom environments and teaching styles.
+Share examples of how you've successfully adapted to new situations in the past.

 ✨Highlight Your Qualifications

 Ensure you clearly communicate your qualifications and registration status with GTC Scotland.
-Be ready to discuss how your educational background and experiences make you a suitable candidate for the role of a supply teacher.
+Be ready to discuss your teaching philosophy and how it aligns with the needs of the schools you're applying to.